-Another thing about rhymes: a key word (the one you thought of before you found a rhyme for it) will usually be more effective if you can make it fit at the end of the second line of a couplet instead of the first.
+Another thing about rhymes: a key word (the detail word you thought of before you found a rhyme for it) will usually be more effective if you can make it fit at the end of the second line of a couplet instead of the first.
 See the lines about inventions above?
 Note that the invention comes in the second line of each couplet.

 As you write, consider how many “beats” you have per line and what kind of rhythm you’ve got.
 Does it go DA-da-da-DA-da-da or maybe DA-da-DA-da-DA-da or what?
-Don’t worry about this too much for now, but later you may want to fiddle with the words to make the song “flow” more smoothly.
+Don’t worry about this too much for now, but later (during revision) you may want to fiddle with the words to make the song “flow” more smoothly.
 There’s a lot of technical language for meter, but really it’s all about choosing words that carry a steady, natural-sounding beat when read aloud.

 You don’t always have to start with the beginning of the song.
 Maybe you’ve got an idea you like for the chorus or even the ending?
-Fine, write that first if you want.
+Fine, you can write that first if you want.

 Step 5: Revise

-If possible, take a break for at least a day before doing this so you can look at your work with fresh eyes.
+If possible, take a break after drafting for at least a day before doing this so you can look at your work with fresh eyes.
 Then go back and start changing things.
 Words, lines, and even whole verses can and should be examined, dissected, rearranged, or eliminated.
 If drafting is the time to let ideas flow freely, revision is the time to be merciless with your work.

 Anything that doesn’t clearly address the topic should be changed or removed, no matter how awesome it sounds.
-If you have a really good verse or chorus that just doesn’t fit this topic, save it for another song.
+If you have a really awesome verse or chorus that just doesn’t fit this topic, save it for another song.

 Step 6: Publish

 Remember, you don’t have to publish everything.
-Write lots and then share only your best stuff!
+Write a lot and then share only your best stuff!
 However, you really should keep your “failures” (I have piles of these) someplace where you can come back to them later; you may find that in a week or a year, you will look at that “failed” song and see a way to make it work, or maybe just take the best piece of it for a new project.